ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 **Objection**: observable objects are just postulated entities from sense experience or sense data **Defense**: No. Sense data is the postulated entity from observable objects

 - **Objection**: The conclusion of empirical adequacy is confirmed by observables is still beyond the evidence.
-What are the conditions for rationally accepting the conclusion beyond evidence, then? ==why go beyond evidence but not so beyond as to say the theory is true==
+What are the conditions for rationally accepting the conclusion beyond evidence, then? ==why go beyond evidence but not so beyond as to say the theory is true: taking risk without talking about beliefs, just talking about acceptance==

 ### 2. Methodology and Experimental Design